Military commissariat: In Russia

 Military commissariats fulfil the same roles in Russia as they did in the Soviet Union and continue to operate in their individual districts.
-They recruit servicemen to the Russian army and choose who is eligible and ineligible for service.
-Konstantin Preobrazhensky, a former KGB colonel and intelligence expert, has suggested that military commissariats in Russia enlist and report individuals to the FSB and the police as well as to the military.
+They recruit servicemen to the Russian Army and choose who is eligible and ineligible for service.
+Konstantin Preobrazhensky, a former KGB colonel and intelligence expert, has suggested that military commissariats in Russia enlist and report individuals to the FSB and the police as well as to the military, similarly to Soviet times.
 Political and social debate regarding a transition to an all-volunteer professional military service model exists in Russia and in this context the purpose of the military commissariat is questioned.
+Most people who consider themselves Soviet patriots oppose the abolition of forced conscription.

-Since the decrease in military expenditure and regulation that occurred during the 1990s military service programs and institutions such as military commissariats have faced accusations of corruption.
+Since the decrease in military expenditure and regulation that occurred during the 1990s, military service programs and institutions such as military commissariats have faced accusations of corruption.
 The quality of military service and training is also believed to have decreased.
 Military commissars allegedly accept bribes to exempt individuals from compulsory military service and this method of avoiding conscription along with others such as attaining false medical certificates contribute to the common concern of draft evasion.
+This is seen as a continuation of Soviet traditions, when children of nomenklatura were exempt from military service.
 Another contentious issue regarding military commissariats and military commissars in modern Russia is the continued use of Soviet portmanteaus and phraseology in the words 'voyenkom' (military commissar) and 'voyenkomat' (military commissariat).
 This has been regarded as a form of Soviet nostalgia.

 The military in Russia has become increasingly unpopular amongst Russian citizens, with a 2011 Levada Centre study finding that 54% of Russian parents would not want their son to join the army.
-Additionally, the military has a legacy of hazing and brutality in the form of dedovshchina.
+Additionally, the military has a legacy of hazing and brutality in the form of dedovshchina that stretches back to the 1920s.
 This reputation negatively connotes back to the role of military commissariats in conscription, and its effect of increased draft evasion.
 These concerns were illuminated by the creation and mainstream popularity of human rights organisations such as the Union of the Committees of Soldiers' Mothers of Russia, which seeks to expose the abuses experienced by men in the Russian military.
-In 1998 human losses in the Russian army were over 15 000, with every fourth death being a suicide.
+In 1998, human losses in the Russian army were over 15 000, with every fourth death being a suicide.
 Anna Politkovskaya, a Russian journalist and activist, has provided anecdotal information regarding the concerns of many families in response to conscription and the ways men are drafted by military commissariats.
 Volunteers from the committee also make routine visits to military commissariats to ensure procedures are correct and to oversee developments.
 This is accepted in military commissariats in the interests of continuing military reform and minimising corruption.